khushboo-kumar20/BVTechHub/README.md

 ![image](https://user-images.githubusercontent.com/93242916/170872613-0b2ab7eb-205c-4242-8bde-ddc2aa1dafa0.png)

 These are the login pages for the student and the admin.
-The student and the admin needs to enter valid login credentials which is the email id and password to successfully login to the website.
+The student and the admin needs to enter valid login credentials which is their email id and password to successfully login to the website.

 ## Forgot Password Page

 ![image](https://user-images.githubusercontent.com/93242916/170873402-1760a99b-036a-4b98-89d3-1bfaa6f0eb43.png)

-In case the student or admin forgets their password, they can login to the website through forgot password page where they are required to enter emailid, security question and security answer.
+In case the student or the admin forgets their password, they can login to the website through forgot password page where they are required to enter their emailid, security question and security answer.

 ## Home Page

 ![image](https://user-images.githubusercontent.com/93242916/170874216-5f1dd2f3-f0b8-4a6b-ae2b-b9bc14f4908d.png)

-This is the Home page of BVTechHub where the student and admin can view various pages and perform activities as per their authority.
+This is the Home page of BVTechHub where the student and the admin can view various pages and perform various activities as per their authority.

 ## Internship and Placement Interview Experience Page

-Below are the Internship Interview Experience and Placement Interview Experience landing page with cards of various companies.
+- **Below are the Internship Interview Experience and Placement Interview Experience landing page which has cards of various companies.**

 ![image](https://user-images.githubusercontent.com/93242916/170874608-654c5406-2a0e-49fa-8e12-2160ab461a66.png)

 ![image](https://user-images.githubusercontent.com/93242916/170874666-ee5c8909-e686-43e3-9e77-1038868b6422.png)

-On clicking these company cards on the landing page one can see the list of students who had applied for some role in that comapny.
+- **On clicking these company cards on the Interview/Placement Experience landing page one can see the list of students who had applied for some role in that comapny.**

 ![image](https://user-images.githubusercontent.com/93242916/170875188-b7160757-4954-4988-b8ac-e2cc928e6564.png)

-On clicking the Read More link one can read the interview experience of that student.
+- **On clicking the Read More link one can read the interview experience of that student.**

 ![image](https://user-images.githubusercontent.com/93242916/170875210-dcff7f0b-0e8f-4d7b-8ad9-2c20cd860e4d.png)

 - **Add Experience Page For Student**

-If the student wants to add their Internship/Placement interview experience they can click the Add Experience button present on the Internship/Placement landing page and fill the add experience form.
+If the student wants to add their Internship/Placement interview experience they can click the Add Experience button present on the Internship/Placement Experience landing page to access the add experience form.

 ![image](https://user-images.githubusercontent.com/93242916/170875437-0820fb95-86f3-4f1c-a145-4eb63d908c5c.png)